 If the future of finance is onchain, it will not run on blockchains alone.
 It will run on the data, interoperability, compliance, privacy, and orchestration layers wrapped around them.

-And right now, Chainlink looks like the strongest candidate to own that layer.
+Right now, Chainlink looks like the strongest candidate to own that layer.

 That does not make the thesis risk-free.